Why Do People Use Telegram? The US Is Missing Out

 The result: Americans are sitting on the sidelines of the fastest-growing messaging ecosystem on the planet.
 And the people who are paying attention — creators, community builders, crypto traders — are building real businesses on Telegram while the rest of the country texts on iMessage.

-What Makes Telegram Different from iMessage and WhatsApp
+What Makes Telegram Different from iMessage and WhatsApp?

 Telegram is not just another messaging app.
 It is a platform — closer to a lightweight operating system for communication than a chat client.
 Groups hold 200,000 members, channels broadcast to unlimited subscribers, and bots automate everything from payments to content delivery.
 Here is how it stacks up against what most Americans already use.